Feeding kittens |

 Stage 3: 8 to 16 weeks

-- Provide a high-quality food specifically designed for kittens, either wet or dry.
+During this period, it is possible to completely transition to solid food:- Provide a high-quality food specifically designed for kittens, either wet or dry.
 Wet food helps keep your kitten hydrated, while dry food helps maintain healthy teeth.

 - Start by gradually reducing the number of meals to 3-4 times a day.
 This helps regulate the digestive process and prepare the cat for the feeding regimen of adulthood.